startupengine/startupengine/README.md

 Your Contentful space is now populated with content.

 Simply edit the existing pages or create new ones to administrate your site.

+## Security Vulnerabilities

+If you discover a security vulnerability within SitePress, please send an e-mail to support@luckyrabbit.info.
+All security vulnerabilities will be promptly addressed.

+## License

+SitePress is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).